Call for Proposals – IDIL 2025 Incubation Program

 - Researcher

-Candidates must be part of a structure within the scope of the I-SITE excellence project.
+Applicants must be affiliated with an organization within the scope of the I-SITE Excellence Project.

-Stages of the "IDIL Incubation" call for projects
+Stages of the “IDIL Incubation” Call for Proposals

 - Campaign launch: December 12, 2024